awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/install-gg-cli.md

 You must meet the following requirements to deploy the Greengrass CLI component:
 + AWS IoT Greengrass Core software installed and configured on your core device\.
 For more information, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
-+ To use the AWS CLI to deploy the Greengrass CLI, you must have installed and configured the AWS CLI on your Linux device\.
++ To use the AWS CLI to deploy the Greengrass CLI, you must have installed and configured the AWS CLI\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in the *AWS Command Line Interface User Guide*\.

-After you deploy the Greengrass CLI component, you must run the Greengrass CLI as an authorized user to interact with AWS IoT Greengrass Core software\.
-You can run it as one of the following users:
++ <a name="greengrass-cli-authorization-requirement"></a>You must be authorized to use the Greengrass CLI to interact with the AWS IoT Greengrass Core software\.
+Do one of the following to use the Greengrass CLI:
-+ The root user \(`sudo`\)\.
+  + Use the system user that runs the AWS IoT Greengrass Core software\.
-+ A system user that runs AWS IoT Greengrass Core software\.
+  + Use a user with root or adminstrative permissions\.
+On Linux core devices, you can use `sudo` to gain root permissions\.
-+ A system user in an authorized system group\.
-You use the `AuthorizedPosixGroups` configuration parameter when you deploy the Greengrass CLI component to authorize the system group\.
+  + Use a system user that's in a group that you specify in the `AuthorizedPosixGroups` or `AuthorizedWindowsGroups` configuration parameters when you deploy the component\.
+For more information, see [Greengrass CLI component configuration](greengrass-cli-component.md#greengrass-cli-component-configuration)\.

 ## Deploy the Greengrass CLI component<a name="gg-cli-deploy"></a>